reds0l/IncrementalRPG/README.md

 Incremental/Clicker RPG game

 ToDo:
-* log system for important events
-* Character leveling (leveling should increase just health for now)
 * Weapon levels (strong weapons from stronger enemies)
-* Revival system for your hero (maybe items that drop from enemies or just a button you click)
 * Save Game to browser (html5 webstorage maybe)
 * more...